 Today I came across a video that reinforced everything that I believe about being creative.
 The video is by John Cleese, and it is well worth watching.
 But if you are in a hurry I had jotted down some notes below.

 I strongly suggest you watch the video if in any way you are connected to creativity.
 I provide the open mind, the playful creative space.
-If you find creativity difficult when it comes to content creation and mostly want to get on with implementation then you can hire the creative aspect at Linkbait Coaching.
+If you find creativity difficult when it comes to content creation get in touch.

 Sometimes it simply makes sense to hire a specialist than to try and muddle through.